-CannaMed started in Thousand Oaks and has been issuing recommendation letters to the seriously ill for years and is one of the most respected and pioneers in the industry.
-CannaMed now has other medical marijuana clinics in California and is setting the example for which medical marijuana recommendations and medical marijuana cards should be done.
+CannaMed has been issuing recommendation letters to the seriously ill for years and is one of the most respected pioneers in the industry.
+We are setting the example for which medical marijuana recommendations and medical marijuana cards should be handled.

 You are our priority helping you get safe access.